Firmament-Autopilot/FMT-DOCS/docs/new_model.md

 - Delete the current used controller model path. e.g. `model/Controller/Base-Controller`.
 - Add your new model path. e.g. `model/Controller/Fixwing_Controller`.

-That's it, now you should be able to run the MIL simulation with newly added model.
+That's it, now you should be able to run the simulation with newly added model.